SamanthaBooth81/foody-family/README.md

 # User Experience
 ## User Stories
 ### Superuser / Admin
-- As a Superuser I can approve and manage the recipes uploaded by community members so that anything unsafe can be removed from the website.
+- As a Superuser I can approve and manage the recipes uploaded by community members so that anything unsafe/unkind can be removed from the website.

 ### General User
 - As a General User I can look through a paginated list of recipes so that I can select a recipe to try out.
-- As a General User I can view an entire recipe so that I can learn new dishes.
+- As a General User I can view an entire recipe so that I can learn how to cook new dishes.

 ### Community User
-- As a Community User I can log into my own account so I can update my Password if necessary.
 - As a Community User I register an account so that I can create, update, and delete my own recipes.
+- As a Community User I can log into my own account and I can update my Password if necessary.
 - As a Community User I can like recipes I have tried so that other users may be encouraged to try them.

 # Features